Otybrian/real-time/README.md

 * Create Posts that will be visible to everyone in my neighborhood.
 * Change My neighborhood when I decide to move out.
 * Only view details of a single neighborhood.

+## Screenshots
+###### Home page
+At the homepage, user is able to visit login and signup pages.
+If an authenticated user, they are able to visit the existing hoods

+###### Neighborhoods
+Here the user is able to join a hood or create a new one.
+Once joine, a user is able to view details of the hood including businesses and posts by other people.

+The user is also able to add new businesses and new posts which will only be seen by people from the same neighborhood.

+###### Uploading
+Users are able to make uploads in the pages screenshot below.
 ## Setup and Installation
 To get the project .......